akutek.info

 Assuming that the impulse response describes the reverberation after a single impulse like a hit on a woodblock, and that the decay curve and RT describes the reverberation following the final of a musical phrase: Music is far, far more than single impulses and phrase-ends.
 What about the reverberance from all the music in between?

 Can reverberation in different environment be perceived as equivalent during a passage of music, even if decay rates and levels are different?
-For instance - can the short and strong reverberation of a rehearsal room sound similar to the performer as the weaker and longer reverberation of a concert hall stage?
+For instance - can the short and strong reverberation of a rehearsal room and the weaker and longer reverberation of a concert hall stage sound similar to the performer?

 You may judge for yourself in the reverberance sound demo.

 Running reverberation RR has been suggested as a measure of the reverberance perceived during while music is being played.
-Follow link to external source on this topic: How loud is my Reverberation?
-D. Griesinger asks.
+How loud is my Reverberation?, D Griesinger asks in an akuTEK publication.

 Interrelated akuTEK research topics